-After selecting an import option, the import interface (shown below) will open, displaying two tables that preview the first few rows of your file as Movebank sees it (What Movebank sees in your file) and as how it will be imported to the Movebank database (How Movebank will save the data):
+After the file has uploaded, the import interface (shown below) will open, displaying two tables that preview the first few rows of your file as Movebank sees it (What Movebank sees in your file) and as it will be imported to the Movebank database (How Movebank will save the data):

 What Movebank sees in your file: You should see a preview of your file contents.
 Values should be separated into columns, and if your file contains headers, they should be displayed on the top of the table columns.
 If the contents of your file are not displayed correctly, select CSV Parameter and adjust the file format parameters manually using the options provided.

-As you proceed, you will map more attributes of your data file to the Movebank format and they will be added to this table.
+As you proceed, you will map more attributes of your data file to the Movebank format and they will be added to the lower table.
 Use these previews to ensure that your data are interpreted correctly.
 At minimum, you must map timestamp, tag IDs and sensor type.
-Other requirements will depend on the sensor type, for example location sensors must include location coordinates and light-level sensors require light levels.
+Other requirements will depend on the sensor type—for example location sensors must include location coordinates and light-level sensors require light levels.

 If at any point you need to edit or review how an attribute is mapped, select the column header from either table to re-open the import options.

 Use the Movebank Sensor Type attribute to define the type of sensor used (e.g. GPS or acceleration).
-This attribute may be defined automatically based on the file upload option you choose.
+This attribute may be defined automatically based on the file upload option you chose when starting the import.

-If you want to change it, select another sensor type from the dropdown list under Set value.
+If you want to change it, select a different sensor type from the dropdown list under Set value.